 If you have never heard of St. Paul Island before, it is located in the Bering Sea between Alaska and Russia and it’s the largest island of the 4 Pribilof Islands.

-The main reason why I want to visit is because I found out that the Island has so many birds.
+The main reason why I want to visit is that I found out that the Island has so many birds.

 In fact, the Island is claimed to be the migratory bird capital of the world!
 In total, they have recorded at least 313 different species of birds who have visited the island.